Patient education: Birth control; which method is right for me? (Beyond the Basics)

 The ring is not noticeable, and it is easy for most women to insert and remove.
 You may take the ring out of the vagina for up to three hours if desired, such as during intercourse.
 Risks and side effects of the vaginal ring are similar to those of birth control pills.

 Barrier contraceptives prevent sperm from entering the uterus.
 Barrier contraceptives include the condom, diaphragm, and cervical cap.
 A full discussion of barrier methods of birth control is available separately.
-(See "Patient information: Barrier methods of birth control (Beyond the Basics)".)
+(See "Patient education: Barrier methods of birth control (Beyond the Basics)".)

 Male condom — The male condom is a thin, flexible sheath placed over the penis.
 To be effective, men who use condoms must carefully follow instructions for their use.
 Condoms are most effective when used with a vaginal spermicide (see 'Spermicide' below).
-Using the male condom and a vaginal spermicide is as effective as a hormonal method of birth control, and is more effective than a condom alone.

 Many people who choose another method of birth control (eg, pills) also use condoms to decrease their risk of getting sexually transmitted diseases.